tothlevente/notes/README.md

 # Notes 📝

-In this application you can save, edit and delete notes.
+In this web application you can save, edit and delete notes.

-The note can also be stored encrypted in your browser.
+If you want you can encrypt your notes.

 ## Available scripts: